imr-framework/virtual-scanner/README.md

 ## Quick Start
 If you just want to get started with using Virtual Scanner:
 1. Install Python 3.6.x.
 2. Create and activate a virtual environment of your choice.
-For example, using `virtualenv`, it would be: `python -m venv virtualscanner_env`
 3. In your terminal: `pip install virtual-scanner`, and finally
 4. `virtualscanner`